 How Accurate Is Voicemail Transcription?

-If you've ever used the built-in voicemail transcription on your iPhone or Android phone, you've probably seen some... interesting results.
+If you've ever used the built-in voicemail transcription on your iPhone or Android phone—or any of the best voicemail apps for business—you've probably seen some... interesting results.
 Names spelled wrong.
 Numbers garbled.
 Entire sentences that make no sense.

 There's a reason for that.